hackclub/sprig/games/getting_started-0.md

 ## I'm done, now what?

-You’re now a Sprig game developer!
-What games do you want to build?
-Not sure where to start, try modifying this game by:
+**You’re now a Sprig game developer!
+You have a few options for how to continue on your Sprig journey:**

+If you'd like to build a more robust game with some help and guidance, continue to [part two](https://jams.hackclub.com/batch/sprig/part-2) of the Sprig Batch Jam!

+If you feel confident with the Sprig editor and ready to create your own games from scratch,
+- Take a look at the [Sprig Gallery](/gallery) and collect ideas from games you look through
+- [Click here](/~/new) to create a new Sprig game
+- Once you're done, [submit](/get) your game to the gallery and get a free Sprig console

+If you're enjoying hacking on this Sokoban game, here are some ideas for how to expand on it:
+- edit sprites to make them your own
-- adding two players.
+- add two players.
-- leaving a trail as you move.
+- leave a trail as you move.
-- having different boxes and goal types.
+- have different boxes and goal types.
 - come up with your own mechanic!

-Once you're finished with this game, check out parts two, three, and four of the larger [Sprig Batch Jam](https://jams.hackclub.com/batch/sprig).

 **If you need help, remember that the toolkit (at the top of this panel) is there for you.
 You can also ask in the `#sprig` channel in the [Hack Club Slack](https://hackclub.com/slack/).**